We want to make life along The Avenues better for decades to come.

-This transformational streetscape project is necessary to keep our district safe and easy to navigate for all modes of transportation, to promote walkability and accessibility for all, to update public utilities for our residents, businesses and property owners – and always, to maintain the beauty and character of our west side neighborhoods.
+The transformational Ingersoll Avenue streetscape project keeps our district safe and easy to navigate for all modes of transportation, promotes walkability and accessibility for all, updates public utilities and maintains the beauty and character of our west side neighborhoods.

 • Accessibility